Affiliate links on Android Authority may earn us a commission. Learn more.

 When you think of Google, you probably don’t think of a gaming company.
 You probably think of the search company or the creator of Android.
 But a gaming company?
 That’s (mostly) new territory.

-Does it live up to the hype at launch?
+Does it live up to the hype more than two years after release?
 Find out in our Google Stadia review.

-Google Stadia works by relaying inputs from a controller over the internet, then streaming the result back to the device of your choosing via cloud computing power.
-You can stream to a Chrome browser (I used my Pixelbook for this), a TV using a Chromecast Ultra, or a select number of Android phones.
+Google Stadia works by relaying inputs from a controller or keyboard over the internet, then streaming the result back to the device of your choosing via cloud computing power.
+You can stream to a Chrome browser (I used my Pixelbook for this), a TV using a Chromecast Ultra or Chromecast with Google TV, or a mobile phone.

 Stadia can stream up to 4K resolution at 60fps, depending on the quality of your internet connection and membership tier.
 Google recommends at least 10Mbps for a stable 720p stream, but the service will dynamically change resolution based on the speed and stability of your internet connection.